-Your child will be having eye muscle surgery in the near future.
-You may have many questions at this point as to what will happen before and after the surgery.
+If your child will be having eye muscle surgery in the near future, you may have many questions at this point as to what will happen before and after the surgery.
 Please review the following information, which should answer many of your questions.
 If you have other questions which are not answered here, please take the time to write them down so that we may answer them for you during your pre-operative appointment.

 Eye muscle surgery is done as an outpatient at the hospital, most often under general anesthesia.
 Before the surgery, we take careful measurements of the eye position which enables us to determine which muscles to operate on, whether we will operate on one or both eyes, and how much need to move the muscles to achieve good eye position after the surgery.
 Taking these measurements may involve several appointments.
 We are very careful because the success rate of eye muscle surgery is not 100 percent.
 The success rate of eye muscle surgery is 60-80 percent.
 This means that on the average, 7 out of 10 persons who undergo eye muscle surgery will achieve a good result with only one procedure.
 The remaining three persons may, at some point, be benefited by additional surgery for good eye position.
 The success rate of each surgery is always the same, 60-80 percent.